Countries in South Asia should make efforts for peace: China | Law-Order

 - China

-China said on Thursday that all countries in South Asia should make efforts to maintain peace, security, and stability in the region as it reacted to media reports on India's plan to test nuclear-capable ICBM Agni-V ballistic missiles, which has a range of 5,000 km.
+China said on Thursday that all countries in South Asia should make efforts to maintain peace, security and stability in the region as it reacted to media reports on India's plan to test nuclear-capable ICBM Agni-V ballistic missile, which has a range of 5,000 kms.

-''Maintaining peace, security, and stability in South Asia means the common interest of all,'' Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here, replying to a question about reports that India plans to test Agni-V missile.
+''Maintaining peace, security and stability in South Asia meets the common interests of all, where China hopes that all parities would make constructive efforts,'' Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here, replying to a question about reports that India plans to test Agni-V missile.

-''We hope all parties will make constructive efforts towards this,'' he said.
-The missile, with a strike range of 5,000 km, could reach several Chinese cities and be expected to significantly bolster India's military prowess.
-The missile, which is capable of carrying a nuclear warhead, has been successfully tested five times and is in the process of induction into the Army.
-All five trials were successful.
+The missile, with a strike range of 5,000 kms, could reach several Chinese cities and was expected to significantly bolster India's military prowess.
+The missile, which is capable of carrying nuclear warhead, has been successfully tested five times and is in the process of induction into the Army.
+All the five trials were successful.

 China has come up with similar reactions during past tests of Agni-V by India.